gplepage/lsqfit/doc/html/_sources/testing.txt

 :class:`lsqfit.BayesIntegrator` to evaluate Bayesian expectation values.
 :class:`lsqfit.BayesIntegrator` uses the :mod:`vegas` module for adaptive multi-dimensional integration to evaluate expectation values.
-It integrates arbitrary functions of the parameters, mutliplied by the probability density function, over the entire parameter space.
+It integrates arbitrary functions of the parameters, multiplied by the probability density function, over the entire parameter space.
 (Module :mod:`vegas` must be installed for :class:`lsqfit.BayesIntegrator`.)